 - CEDS 2011-2015

 - Economic Data and Analysis of East Central VT-123110

 An Economic Development District is a federally designated organization charged with the development, maintenance, and implementation of the Comprehensive Economic Development Strategy (CEDS).
 Application for designation involves several steps including written support by the State of Vermont and a plan of operation as a non-profit organization.
 Once designated, the EDD is eligible for a 50% matching planning grant to fund the program and staff.

 The East Central Vermont Economic Development District’s mission is to access and provide resources and to facilitate support for quality decision making for the benefit of entrepreneurs, businesses, and communities in East Central Vermont.
-The eligible members of the East Central Vermont Economic Development District (the District) are our 40 towns within Addison, Orange, Rutland, and Windsor Counties as well as the Green Mountain Economic Development Corporation (GMEDC), Southern Windsor County Regional Planning Commission (SWCRPC), Springfield Regional Development Corporation (SRDC), and Two Rivers-Ottauquechee Regional Commission (TRORC).
+The eligible members of the East Central Vermont Economic Development District (the District) are our 40 towns within Addison, Orange, Rutland, and Windsor Counties as well as the Green Mountain Economic Development Corporation (GMEDC), Mount Ascutney Regional Commission (MARC), Springfield Regional Development Corporation (SRDC), and Two Rivers-Ottauquechee Regional Commission (TRORC).
 The 40 towns of East Central Vermont were designated as an Economic Development District in December 2013.
 This designation allows the region to gain access to Economic Development Administration (EDA) Investment Assistance through a variety of grant opportunities.
 Any requests for EDA funding must align with this Comprehensive Economic Development Strategy (CEDS).